 Katie Zeitler, MBA, CNA

-Katie joined Old Friends Club as the Marketing Coordinator during the summer of 2020.
+Katie joined Old Friends Club as the Community Outreach Coordinator during the summer of 2020.
 She brings seven years of caregiving experience and two years of activities directing experience to the table.
 Her grandfather had Alzheimer's disease and passed away in 2008.
 Katie is the AIM/Advocacy chairperson for the Snohomish Walk to End Alzheimer's committee, serves as a program advisor and storytelling volunteer for Recovery Beyond, and volunteers as a dog feeder/cleaner and photographer at Homeward Pet Adoption Center.
 She recently wrote and published a book for children and adults about Alzheimer's Disease entitled, "Where is Grandpa?"
 Katie enjoys drawing, painting, photography, mushroom foraging, and going on hikes with her husband and dogs.